cheqd/product-docs/veramo-sdk-for-cheqd/did-operations/identity-key-handling.md

 ## Converting identity keys

-If after you have generated keys using the approach above, you need to use them outside of the Veramo agent, you can use your own choice of key encoding by converting them.
+If you want to use identity keys outside of Veramo CLI, you can convert keys from one format to another.

-For example, if you would like to convert from `hex` to `base64` you can use the following generic approach:
+For example, if you would like to convert from `hex` to `base64`, you can use the following generic approach:

 ```typescript
 import { fromString, toString } from 'uint8arrays'